North Pacific right whale: Ship collisions

 Collisions with commercial ships are the greatest threat to North Atlantic right whales.
 Both summer feeding ranges and winter calving grounds are located in busy shipping channels.
 E. japonica does not frequent shipping channels.
 In the North Pacific, this threat is probably smaller, but it still exists.

 All larger cetaceans passing through under threats of being struck by vessels on various sea-lanes in Asian nations, especially in the Tsushima Strait.
-Japanese Coast Guard has started to collect sighting records of large whales in the area, but majorities of species identities of each records are unspecified in their log, hence it is unknown if any right whales have ever been actually sighted.
+The Japanese Coast Guard has begun collecting sighting records of large whales in the area, but the species identity for most records is unspecified in their log; it is unknown whether any right whales have ever been sighted.

 Ship noise

 In its 2013 Recovery Plan, NOAA reviewed the scientific evidence on the effects of ship noise on right whales at length.
 No studies have been done on North Pacific right whales due to the difficulty of even finding them.
-Several studies have been done on North Atlantic right whales which are reviewed.
-Ship noise in the oceans has increased dramatically due to both the amount of shipping and the exploration for oil and gas.
-The increased noise may make right whales more vulnerable to being struck by ships.
-It may also impose a sublethal level of stress on them that might impact their health. (citation).
+Several studies on North Atlantic right whales have been reviewed.
+Ship noise in the oceans has increased dramatically due to both the volume of shipping and oil and gas exploration.
+Increased noise may make right whales more vulnerable to ship strikes.
+It may also impose a sublethal level of stress on them, potentially affecting their health. (citation).

-NOAA concluded that "the severity of ship noise to North Pacific right whales is unknown and uncertainty of the threat is high.
+NOAA concluded that "the severity of ship noise to North Pacific right whales is unknown, and the uncertainty of the threat is high.
 Therefore, the relative impact to recovery is ranked as unknown."

 Predation

 The 2013 U.S. Recovery Plan noted that there is "currently no evidence" of predation on North Pacific right whale by killer whales, and that none of the photos of North Pacific right whales showed no images of tooth rake marks typical of killer whale attacks, but "this is not to suggest ... this predation does not occur, only that it has not been observed".

-There are records of sharks attacking North Atlantic right whales on their calving grounds.
+There are records of shark attacks on North Atlantic right whales on their calving grounds.
 In the Canadian Arctic 17 Inuit reported having seen killer whales attack bowhead whales.

-The U.S. Recovery Plan concludes that any predation would likely have a larger impact on calf and subadult age classes, and that the relative impact to recovery from predation is ranked as low severity and medium uncertainty.
+The U.S. Recovery Plan concludes that any predation would likely have a greater impact on calf and subadult age classes, and that the relative impact of predation on recovery is ranked as low severity and medium uncertainty.

 Whaling

 Historic whaling is the reason North Pacific right whales are so endangered today.
 The two critical periods of whaling were 1839 to 1849 (pelagic whaling, 90% American ships) and 1963 to 1968 (illegal Soviet whaling).
-The illegal Soviet whaling in the 1960s killed 514 right whales in the Bering Sea and Gulf of Alaska to plus 136 right whales in the Sea Okhotsk and the Kuril Islands.
+The illegal Soviet whaling in the 1960s killed 514 right whales in the Bering Sea and Gulf of Alaska, plus 136 right whales in the Sea of Okhotsk and the Kuril Islands.

 Although whaling was the principal threat to North Pacific right whales, there is no record of whalers targeting this species since the 1980s.
 Accordingly, this threat appears minor at this time.